feihong/sml-quickstart/README.md

 ## Notes

-MLton doesn't include a REPL.
+MLton doesn't include a REPL, but it's better at creating standalone executables.
 It's easier to play with implementations that have a REPL, such as SML/NJ or Poly/ML.
 Install of SML/NJ through Homebrew was 22 MB.